Table of Contents

 ptp-print-and-open is not working as before.

 We will come to more detailed examples later to see precise conditions in which invasion causes serious collision.
 There are measures you can take to reduce collision.
 First, let me tell you a story about Bob.
 Bob was making something for dinner.
 The dinner was rice burgers with chicken, tomatoes, lettuce, etc. His cat was observing his cooking and found something funny about the way Bob was cooking.
 It was that Bob was using two cutting boards.
 He was using a yellow board for cutting raw chicken, and a green board for cutting tomatoes and lettuce.
 His cat asked “why two cutting boards?”
-He answered “Using two boards is a good habit to have because it reduces chance of cross contamination”2.
+He answered “My father told me that using two boards is a good habit to have because it reduces chance of cross contamination”2.
 Yellow board for (global) special variables.
 Green board for (lexically scoped) local variables.

 2. yellow naming convention for special variables